DataDog/documentation/content/en/continuous_integration/setup_pipelines/jenkins.md

 ## Propagate Git information in pipelines without a Jenkinsfile from SCM.

 The Jenkins plugin uses environment variables to determine the Git information.
-However, these environment variables may not be available if you are not using a `Jenkinsfile` in your repository and you're configuring the pipeline directly in Jenkins using explicitly the `checkout` step.
+However, these environment variables may not be available if you are not using a `Jenkinsfile` in your repository, and you're configuring the pipeline directly in Jenkins using the `checkout` step.

-If this happens, propagate the Git information to the environment variables in your build.
-You can use the `.each {k,v -> env.setProperty(k, v)}` function after executing the `checkout` or `git` steps.
+In this case, you can propagate the Git information to the environment variables in your build.
+Use the `.each {k,v -> env.setProperty(k, v)}` function after executing the `checkout` or `git` steps.
 For example:

 {{< tabs >}}
 {{% tab "Using Declarative Pipelines" %}}